jrusso1020/us-taxes/README.md

 const taxAmount = calculateTaxAmount(500, brackets);
 //=> 'taxAmount is the amount of taxes owed based on the income amount passed in'

+const federalTaxAmount = calculateFederalIncomeTax({amount: 500});
+const federalTaxAmountCustom = calculateFederalIncomeTax({amount: 500, filingStatus: FilingStatus.Single, year: 2022});
+//=> 'federalTaxAmount is the amount of taxes owed to the federal government, defaults to a single filing status and current year'
+//=> 'federalTaxAmountCustom is the amount of taxes owed to the federal government but setting values for filingStatus and year'
 ```

 ## API